 - Biomedical Science/Biotechnology

-Each option (track) is designed to train students in a particular contemporary area of biology and requires a laboratory experience.
-The tracks permit students to create a course of study that will meet their unique academic and career goals.
+Each concentration is designed to train students in a particular contemporary area of biology and requires a laboratory experience.
+The concentrations permit students to create a course of study that will meet their unique academic and career goals.

 A minor in Biology also is offered.